Trucking

 The cost of establishing your business entity ranges from $50 to $500, depending on the state.
 Insurance typically ranges from $9,000 to $12,000 per year, depending on a variety of factors.

-Step 3.
+Step 2.
 Get USDOT Number

-To obtain your USDOT number, proceed to the Unified Registration System portal and follow the instructions.
+To obtain your USDOT number, proceed to the Unified Registration System (URS) portal and follow the instructions.
 You cannot proceed with your MC authority application until you’ve obtained your USDOT number.
 Until URS is fully implemented, there is no charge for a USDOT number.

 BOC-3 paperwork must be filed through a process agent.
 The FMCSA maintains a list of process agents who can accurately complete this filing.
 The BOC-3 paperwork assigns the process agent the authority to accept legal documents on behalf of your trucking company in each state in which you are authorized to do business.
 Process agents charge anywhere from $10 - $50 to file your BOC-3 paperwork.

 Step 5.
-File UCR
+File Universal Carrier Registration (UCR)

-The UCR (Universal Carrier Registration) is a permit verifying that you have active insurance coverage in the states you operate in.
+The UCR is a permit verifying that you have active insurance coverage in the states you operate in.
 Your MC number and USDOT number are required before applying for your UCR.
 Operating without the UCR permit is severely penalized so be sure not to skip this step.
 The UCR fee is $69 for 0 to 2 vehicles.

 Step 7.
-Register for IRP
+Register for an International Registration Plan (IRP)

-The IRP (International Registration Plan) is an agreement by the 48 contiguous states and Canada granting carriers a license to conduct interstate transport (also known as apportioned plates).
+The IRP is an agreement by the 48 contiguous states and Canada granting carriers a license to conduct interstate transport (also known as apportioned plates).
 If you need help completing this step, consult the IRP website.
 Keep in mind that IRP registration is required for setting up your IFTA account.
 The IRP fee may range between $1500 to $2000 for a single vehicle.

 Step 8.
-Set Up IFTA Account
+Set Up an International Fuel Tax Agreement (IFTA) Account

 Step 9.
 Enroll in a Drug and Alcohol Testing Program